snake-4/Zygisk-Assistant/README.md

-## ZygiskNext Assistant
+## Zygisk Assistant
-This module makes ZygiskNext more stealthy but it might create problems with some Zygisk modules.
+This module makes Zygisk more stealthy.

 The module sets **DLCLOSE_MODULE_LIBRARY** and **FORCE_DENYLIST_UNMOUNT** Zygisk flags for all non-root application processes.